NickGuerrero/cti-sys/CONTRIBUTING.md

 ### Large Services

 Not all domains can be defined from the endpoint paths.
 A large, internally defined service, such as an emailing service, would be defined within its own domain (ex: `src/email`).
 All models and schemas, routers, service functions, configuration, and other functionality specific to this aggregate should be located in this service's domain.

+### Testing

+* Testing file structure should closely mirror that of the `src` directory
+* Integration tests should be marked with `@pytest.mark.integration` and not be run within GitHub Actions
+* Fixtures used for dependencies should be added to `conftest.py` and will not need to be manually imported to pytest files

 ## Repository Management